solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 ![A running software TPM.](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/ex2_image008.png "A running software TPM")

-11. Give permissions to the TPM to the iotedge service by running the following:
+11. Although we are using a software TPM, you would need to give permissions to the hardware TPM to the iotedge service by running the following commands:

 ```PowerShell
 tpm=$(sudo find /sys -name dev -print | fgrep tpm | sed 's/.\{4\}$//')